lambdacdm/homepage/README.md

 **My CV (this webpage) 我的个人简历（此页面）:** [https://lambdacdm.github.io/homepage/](https://lambdacdm.github.io/homepage/)

 ## Xiang Li 李想
-I'm Xiang Li 李想, a first year math PhD student of algebra and number theory in the University of Edinburgh working with Prof. [Minhyong Kim](https://www.minhyongkim.net/).
+I’m Xiang Li 李想, a math PhD student of algebra and number theory in the University of Edinburgh working with [Prof. Minhyong Kim](https://www.minhyongkim.net/) since 2023.
 My interests are in algebraic number theory and arithmetic geometry.
 To be more specific, I am interested in non-abelian Chabauty methods, which provide an efficient way to find rational points on a curve.

 **Email** &nbsp; s2132101@ed.ac.uk